-Studio Art investigation is deeply integrated with Wellesley College's overall liberal arts educational mission.
-The ability to understand the way visual information and physical space have been constructed, presented, and construed throughout history is vital in today's world.
-The Studio Art Program is committed to providing students with a unique set of skills to question, navigate, and shape the increasingly mediated and complex visual and physical environments around us.
-A critical awareness of visual culture, a breadth of knowledge of art in its historical and global contexts, and direct experience with a range of contemporary studio practices, enable students to draw unexpected connections between images, ideas, and disciplines.
-The Department's close relationship to the Davis Museum is critical to our goals, as are field trips and interactions with visiting artists.
+Studio Art practice is a key component of Wellesley College's liberal arts educational mission.
+The ability to understand the ways that visual information and physical space are constructed and presented, now and historically, is vital in today's world.
+The Studio Art Program provides students with a unique set of skills that will allow them to question, navigate, and shape the complex visual and physical environments around them.
+Students learn how to relate their studio research to other areas of study and how to draw unexpected connections among many different images, ideas, materials, and historical contexts.
+The Studio Art Program is committed to inclusive excellence and diversity in our curriculum as well as across our faculty, staff, and students.

 Within the Department of Art, students may choose to major in Studio Art or Art History, or construct a double major combining these complementary fields.
-Students may also apply Studio Art courses towards a major in one of our interdepartmental programs of study: Architecture, Media Arts and Sciences, or the production track of the Cinema and Media Studies major.
+Students may also apply Studio Art courses towards a major in one of our interdepartmental programs of study: Architecture, Cinema & Media Studies, or Media Arts & Sciences.

 Those majoring or minoring in the Studio Art Program develop: